 While it may help functional teams achieve their objectives, keeping data in departmental siloes also may have negative consequences.

-It facilitates a fragmented view of customers across the organization, resulting in missed opportunities to cultivate new and existing relationships.
+Siloed data can result in a fragmented view of customers across the organization, resulting in missed opportunities to cultivate new and existing relationships.

 It's also operationally inefficient, requiring extra time, money and resources to maintain separate systems.